kenspirit/kanban-cfd/readme.md

 ### Configuration
 File `server\config.js` presents all of the configrable options which is data provider independent.

-Most of them should be strangeforward as comment is provided.
+All of them should be straightforward as comment is provided.

 ## Data Provider